isc-projects/stork/doc/devel.rst

    It is not supported to test Stork with different Kea or Bind9 versions.
    This feature is under construction.

-Update packages in system tests
+Update Packages in System Tests
 -------------------------------
 A specialized ``package_service`` docker-compose service is dedicated to performing system tests related to updating the packages.
 The service contains